deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "What?
 What was that?!" he asked.

-He hadn't thought to press the button on the communicator, but now Warhorse's voice came through to him from outside the bag, slightly muffled but no more than that.
+He hadn't thought to press the button on the communicator, but now WARHORSE's voice came through to him from outside the bag, slightly muffled but no more than that.
 They had atmosphere.
 "Parachute.
 Worst part's over, *compadre*, we're almost down safe.
 You okay?"